DmitryOstroushko/cliannelibrary/readme.txt

     3) https://www.youtube.com/watch?v=ji5nkIiGHrU

 2. To create dist
-python3 setup.py dist
+python3 setup.py sdist

 3. To upload python packages
-twine upload dist/*
+twine upload sdist/*

 4. To update package on PyPI
 It is needed to change version in setup.py